-11.3 Cockpit Features General
+11.3 Cockpit Features

 Most hatches and doors in the cockpit are secured with special cam action, draw or "push to close" latches.
 Gas charged springs are used on some hatches above the cockpit sole that help raise the hatches and hold them in the open position.
-Always make sure that all hatches are closed and latched before operating the boat above idle speed.